BFI Flare 2021 presents Cowboys and No Ordinary Man.

-Since their publication in 1998, these words have diminished and dismissed Billy Tipton’s life into a mere career choice based on gender.
-I do not doubt that Diane Middlebrook had no direct intention; her writing laced within the media storm following Billy’s death in 1989.
-However, words carry power and trust; they influence public opinion and build widely accepted narratives.
-Therefore, when discussing Billy’s life, family, career, and love, these words intentionally or unintentionally reinforce a narrative of deceit, acting, and lies.
+Since publication in 1998, these words have diminished and dismissed Billy Tipton’s life and gender identity as a mere career choice.
+Of course, Diane Middlebrook may have had no direct intention of doing this, but her writing only played to the media storm following Billy’s death in 1989.
+Words carry unlimited power; they influence public opinion and build accepted and ongoing narratives.
+Therefore, these words intentionally or unintentionally reinforced a media narrative of deceit and lies surrounding Billy’s death.

-For those unaware of Billy Tipton, let me take you back to Oklahoma in 1914, where Billy entered our world with a god-given talent for music.
-His passion for the piano and saxophone eventually leading him to the world of Jazz.
-His teenage years spent touring clubs and dances where his rhythm and style wooed crowds.
-By the mid-1930’s Billy was locally renowned for his musical talent, joining the Western Swingbillies.
-Followed in the mid-1940s by an increasing number of gigs recorded live for radio stations.
+But let me start this review by taking you back to Billy Tipton’s birth in Oklahoma, 1914.
+Billy entered our world with a god-given talent for music from a young age.
+This passion for the piano and saxophone would eventually lead him into the world of Jazz, where he would spend his teenage years touring clubs and dance halls.
+By the mid-1930’s Billy was earning praise and applause as part of the Western Swingbillies, and this success was followed in the mid-1940s by several recorded sessions for local radio.

-By the 1950s, Billy was not only a self-funded recording artist but in line for a prestigious position as part of Liberace’s house band in Reno, Nevada.
-However, at this point, Billy stepped away from the fame and opportunities on offer, choosing to settle down with nightclub dancer Tilly.
-Their relationship together included the adoption of three boys.
-Billy and Tilly’s relationship came to an end in 1977, but his role as a loving father continued.
-However, as Billy lay dying of an untreated ulcer in 1989, his son Billy Jr at his side, a media storm was about to break.
-For when the paramedics arrived, they discovered that Billy’s birth gender was female.
+By the 1950s, Billy was a self-funded recording artist offered a prestigious position in Liberace’s house band.
+However, Billy would decline this offer and walk away from the fame, choosing to settle down with a nightclub dancer named Tilly.
+Throughout their loving relationship, Tilly and Billy would adopt three boys.
+However, Billy and Tilly’s relationship would end in 1977, but his role as a caring and supportive father continued.
+But, as Billy lay dying of an untreated ulcer in 1989, his son, Billy Jr, at his side, a media storm was about to break.
+On arrival at his home, paramedics would discover that Billy’s birth gender was, in fact, female.

-Billy’s life as a man was immediately dismissed and questioned by a media machine using damaging slogans such as “The Jazzy Gender Bender”.
-His story’s complexity only enhanced by no family members knowing the gender of his birth, until after his death, including Tilly and his son’s.
-His family and friends thrown into a TV chat show circuit whose sole aim was to embed a narrative of lies in a sea of tabloid curiosity.
-The 90s media machine obsessed with lurid conversations around genitals, sex life and deception.
-The effect of this was the continued ostracisation of trans people in media and history.
-Their lives once more classed as a grand deception in a world where gender only existed as defined by a birth certificate.
-While at the same time, the homophobia inherent in 90s society merged conversations on gender identity with homophobic views around sexuality and deviance.
+Billy’s life as a man was immediately dismissed and questioned by a media machine that used damaging slogans such as “The Jazzy Gender Bender”.
+The complexity of his story only escalated by a series of family members who stated that they were unaware Billy was female until after his death.
+As the media circus erupted, his family and friends appeared on a series of TV chat shows rooted in tabloid curiosity.
+Here the 90s media machine was obsessed with lurid conversations around Billy’s genitals, sex life and lifelong deception.
+The effect of this circus was profound on Billy’s family and sons while equally ostracising trans people in a narrative that talked about grand deceptions.
+Here the homophobia inherent in 90s society merged with transphobia as people lapped up a conversation about deviance and immorality.